One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 What is the Main Shopping Area in San José, Costa Rica?

-The main shopping street in San José is Avenida Central.
-It’s a long pedestrian street packed with shops, cafes, street performers, and markets.
+The heart of shopping in San José is Avenida Central.
+It’s a long pedestrian street lined with shops, cafés, and the occasional street performer.

 Complete Itinerary for San José, Costa Rica